About Heal

 We can help guide you to achieve the most effective, safe, and meaningful experience possible.
 Just like in traditional psychotherapy, the goal is that you need a guide’s help less and less over time.

-I have a multidisciplinary background in psychology, vocal pedagogy, and somatic integration.
-After completing an BM degree in Choral Music Education, I sang professionally and taught in San Francisco, Paris, and Zürich, Switzerland.
-After 12 years of private teaching experience, I gained a unique appreciation and insight into the effects that music, singing, and touch can have in somatic therapy processes.
+After completing a BM degree in Choral Music Education in 2012, I sang professionally and taught in San Francisco, Paris, and Zürich, Switzerland.
+I gained a unique appreciation and insight into the effects that music, singing, and touch can have in somatic therapy processes.

 After over ten years in the field of vocal pedagogy, I embarked on a long-anticipated career change: psychology and somatic therapy.